 Here’s some more detail about my training, qualifications and background.

-If you are resonating with my story or drawn to discover this for yourself, if you haven’t already done so, I suggest you subscribe to one of my free e-courses.
+If you are resonating with my story or drawn to discover this for yourself, if you haven’t already done so, I suggest you get started by subscribing to my free e-book “The Self Confidence Myth” and discover how you can break out of your shell the fast, fun and easy way.

 My very warmest wishes